Fatigue and cancer

 • What can help me to sleep better?

-• Can a social worker or occupational therapist talk to me about help at home?
+• Can a social worker talk to me about help at home?

 • What exercise or activity do you recommend?

-• Can you refer me to a physiotherapist or exercise physiologist who works with cancer patients experiencing fatigue?
+• Can you refer me to an occupational therapist, physiotherapist or exercise physiologist who works with people with cancer-related fatigue?

-• Are there fatigue clinics or local group programs that I can access?
+• Are there fatigue clinics or local group programs that I can attend?

 Fatigue and Cancer